National Basketball League (United States): General history

 The NBL was created, in part, by three major corporations: Firestone, Goodyear, and General Electric, with Firestone's Paul Sheeks in particular being a key contributor in its creation.
 Alongside them, Frank Kautsky of Kautsky's Grocery was considered a major contributor to the creation of the league as well.
 The league was primarily made up of Great Lakes area small-market and corporate-based teams, with many of these businesses (either large or small) in question (such as Firestone, Goodyear, General Electric, Kautsky's Grocery, the Columbus Athletic Supply (again, using the same name as the team there in this specific case), Dayton Metropolitan Clothing Stores, King Clothier, HyVis (Penn) Oil, White Horse Motors, the Zollner Piston Company (later Zollner Pistons, LLC), Jim White Chevrolet of Toledo, Studebaker (via the United Auto Workers Association), Chase Brass, the Allmen Transfer & Moving Company, the American Gear & Manufacturing Company, Willys-Overland Jeep Plant (representing Jeep specifically), the American Gear Company, Duffey Meat Packing, Inc., and the Dow Chemical Company) being a key factor in deciding whether certain teams (and by extension, the league as a whole at certain points) would succeed or fail throughout most of its existence since some of these businessmen saw the NBL's profits as secondary in nature to the love of the game of basketball and/or being something that's ultimately a great thing for the communities of the places that had the sports teams in question.
-However, it would ultimately be the teams that would be considered independently owned and not owned by another business (meaning teams that didn't put their business affiliation either as a part of or alongside their actual team name in question) that would end up having the biggest long-term survival beyond the NBL's existence, with the few teams that had relied on their business ownership in the past sacrificing it as a part of their team name(s) in order to survive as best as they could, with at least one of them still doing so to the present day.
+However, it would ultimately be the teams that would be considered independently owned and not owned by another business (meaning teams that did not put their business affiliation either as a part of or alongside their actual team name in question) that would end up having the biggest long-term survival beyond the NBL's existence, with the few teams that had relied on their business ownership in the past sacrificing it as a part of their team name(s) in order to survive as best as they could, with at least one of them still doing so to the present day.